Neetha10/Machine_learningHW1/README.md

 # Machine_learningHW1
 # PROBLEM 1
+# link for the code files in problem 1
-# Open polyregg.m , crossval.m and untitled3.m to get the graph
+# polyregg.m
+#